-Before we dive in to why and how to invest in mobile home parks, it’s important to understand how they operate.
+Before we dive into why and how to invest in mobile home parks, though, it’s important to understand how they operate.

 In general, a mobile home park owner simply rents out small pieces of land to others.
 Investors can purchase the entire mobile home park and lease each pad to residents that either rent or own a mobile home.